hb020/sds1004x_bode/README.md

 ## Changelog

+### 2026-08-03

+* made VXI stack slightly more compliant, in preparation for new pyvisa-py version that is implicitly harsher on VXI-11 compliance.

 ### 2026-05-01

 * added autodetect of VISA instruments with ```visadetect``` option.
 This is useful if you don't know the VISA connection string to use for your AWG.